swaroop-smilecode/data_engineering/10_pyspark/05_transformations.md

+#### What is transformation?
+- Changing the data inside an data frame is called as transformation.
 - Dataframes are immutable.
 - Transformations are the core of how you express your business logic using Spark.
 #### Types of transformations: